 Forget Or Neglect To Communicate With Your Clients

-Ensure your customer service stands out because it isn’t enough for them to know just hear from you when they sign you on for the job and when they need to pay.
+Ensure customer service stands out.
+Customers shouldn’t only hear from you when they take you on or when you are waiting for payment.
 Make sure you talk to them before and after the job – clue them in so they know what’s going on, what the timetable is, who is working on their lawn, and so on.

 Forget Appointment Reminders

 Whether it’s through email, text, or a phone call, make sure you remind your clients about their upcoming appointment.
 This can serve as a perfect way to avoid last-minute cancellations but your clients will appreciate your effort!

 Don’t disappear after a job and the payment hits your bank.
 Send a follow-up email, text, or call.
 This is an easy way to better your customer service, ensure repeat customers, and makes it easier for the customer to want to refer your business.

 Track the weather channel and prepare for days when the sun isn’t shining.
 You may have to postpone or reschedule jobs if the wind or rain makes it impossible to do your job.
 By being proactive, you make sure that your business isn’t hurt by bad weather.